andrewxhill/cartodb-examples/README.md

 A summary of work I did at the NYPL historical map data hackathon.
 I just used a scrolling story layout to talk about the maps I created over an afternoon.

  - [demo](http://andrewxhill.github.io/cartodb-examples/scroll-story/basic/index.html)
+ - Yea!
+This got a little love from [Wired](http://www.wired.com/wiredscience/2013/10/phone-map-game-new-york-city/

 #### Sun position plus street orientation